 falls out of a shopping cart, sustaining injuries that are just too severe

 The study reviewed shopping cart injuries over two decades (1990-2011).

 They discovered that during this time, shopping cart injuries actually

 increased, even though shopping cart safety standards were adopted in

 2004.
 Just how did these injuries occur?

 - 70.4% of shopping cart injuries were from falls

 - Nearly 30% of the injuries came from a variety of incidents, including

 shopping cart tip overs, collisions, and limb entrapment.

-- 78.1% of children who needed emergent care sustained a head injury.
+78.1% of children who needed emergency care sustained a

 In order to keep your children safe at the store, safety experts recommend